There is a lot of information out there on using social media to build a business – massage therapy or otherwise.

 If you’re willing to give social media a try for your business, it can be a huge way to reach potential clients.
 People really do check out social media for information about a business or product!
 That’s just how people do things in this modern digital age and that’s unlikely to change any time soon.

-For example, millennials are way more likely to ask friends on Facebook for recommendations for a massage therapist than they are to search Google.
+For example, millennials are way more likely to ask friends on Facebook or Instagram for recommendations for a massage therapist than they are to search Google.
 It’s the new version of word of mouth!
-And they’re also very likely to search for a massage therapist on Facebook or something like Yelp rather than just going to Google.
-Yes, having a great website and good SEO are important and that part of your online presence shouldn’t be neglected.
-But, it’s becoming increasingly more important to have a presence on social media.
+And they’re also very likely to search for a massage therapist on Facebook or Instagram rather than just using Google.
+Social media has become such a big part of our world that people are using it for far more than posting photos and wishing friends a happy birthday.

 Well, there are a few things to think about when choosing which one to go with.